 Here are some of the Qgiv tools you can use to plan more successful events:

-If you’re planning an in-person element for your next fundraising event, giving kiosks make it easy to accept credit card and eCheck payments at both indoor and outdoor events.
-With a built-in wifi connection and the ability to run wirelessly using battery power, kiosks have helped religious organizations move away from cash-only events and accept gifts using other payment methods.
+If you’re planning an in-person element for your next fundraising event, giving apps make it easy to accept credit card and eCheck payments at both indoor and outdoor events.
+Free to download and easy-to-use on any supported device, apps have helped religious organizations move away from cash-only events and accept gifts using other payment methods.

 Text fundraising tools

 Qgiv’s Mobile Suite platform is an event planner’s dream.
 Not only can you set up a text fundraising keyword that your congregants can text to make gifts from their phones, you can use those same tools for event communications.

 Mobile Suite also includes a helpful screencast tool called FundHub Live that you can broadcast to attendees during your event.
 Plus, when they give using your text fundraising keyword, congregants can see their gifts on the FundHub Live screen, so they know their donation was received.